ecbc0/note-math/item_en/Euclidean-space_en.typ

 $
 #tag("best-interval-decomposition") The optimal interval decomposition of $A ⊂ ℝ$
 #indent[
-  def $"Interval" ⊂ Subset(ℝ)$ as the set of all intervals, including open, closed, half open half closed, single point
+  def $"Interval" ⊂ Subset(ℝ)$ as the set of all intervals, including open, closed, half open half closed, single point.
+(Here we are not to define topology and no need to generalize to higher dimension, so not need to restrict to only open interval)

   def $#J (A) := {I ⊂ A : I ∈ "Interval"}$